varundubey16/PassGenie/README.md

 - **seaborn**
 - **flask**

 **Note**: This app although is lightweight and runs completely on the CPU.
-This app may be slow on low-end computers, cause it used actual passwords large dataset and hence is computationally intensive.
+This app may be slow on low-end computers, cause it used actual rock you leaked passwords (combined) extremely large dataset and hence is computationally intensive/expensive.
 It does perform better on machine with GPU and more ram (8,16gb) instead of APU pc/laptop with 4gb ram.
 It trains a DT classifier when the application starts

 ### Installation